vuejs/vuefire/docs/guide/realtime-data.md

 These composables all return a Vue `Ref` of the data.
 Note **this is a readonly data**, you shouldn't mutate it directly, [use the Firebase SDK](./writing-data.md) instead.
 It will be automatically updated when the data changes anywhere.

-Sometimes, you need to change the document you are observing, let's say you have a list of contacts and that you display one based on the URL, you handle this by passing a reactive variable of the data source to the `useDocument()`, `useObject()`, etc composables:
+Sometimes, you need to change the document you are observing, let's say you have a list of contacts and that you display one based on the URL, you handle this by passing a reactive variable of the data source to the `useDocument()`, `useDatabaseObject()`, etc composables:

 ```ts
 const route = useRoute()